madhavmk/QA_VoiceBot_Desktop_Application/README.md

  - [WaveRNN model](https://drive.google.com/open?id=1mv0-1uTZpAGrH9GIjvFgjw-YeYg7mjiN)

  An info.txt file is located in every directory where a specific model is required.
  Extract the contents of the models and place them in their respective folders in the project.
 (BERT, DeepSpeech/Models and Tacotron_TTS/tacotron-models-data folders respectively.
-WaveRNN should be extracted under Vocoder_WaveRNN in a separate WaveRNN_weights folder)
+WaveRNN should be extracted under the Vocoder_WaveRNN folder)

 Open domain QA will also require an internet connection, to get information from Wikipedia.